 We took advantage of National Donut Day to try not one, not two, but about a dozen donuts and pair them with some of our favorite wines.
 Read below for what we narrowed down to be our top four favorite pairings!

-Originally from Bordeaux and Cahors, France, Malbec opens in a new is often used for blending with other grapes, such as Cabernet Sauvignon and Merlot.
+Originally from Bordeaux and Cahors, France, Malbec is often used for blending with other grapes, such as Cabernet Sauvignon and Merlot.
 However, Malbec by itself has become know widely appreciated.
 We were so impressed by this wine from our estate vineyard in Paso Robles that we bottled it without any blending.

 Not everyone loves sprinkles, but they are fun, colorful, and just make you feel like a kid again.
-We paired our sprinkled donut with our Stella Rosa Pinkopens.
+We paired our sprinkled donut with our Stella Rosa Pink.
 Sweet, perfectly crisp and refreshing.

 Stella Rosa Pink is a Moscato-based rose from the Piedmont region of Italy.
 Sweet but not overly sweet with just enough bubbles.
 Great as an aperitif or with light meals.
 Refreshing taste with a clean finish.

 Jelly filled donuts are those donuts that you have to be in the mood for.
 This combination will have you craving jelly donuts all the time!
 Paired with our La Quinta Syrah Port, this was the best jelly donut we have ever had.

 La Quinta Syrah Port is considered a ruby port due to its dark red color.
 Paso Robles provides an ideal climate for the ripening of Syrah grapes to 25-27º Brix.
 Each variety is then harvested and fermented separately.
 At approximately 8-10º Brix, California brandy is added to arrest the fermentation.